-Coming 2013 - Antiretroviral Therapy as HIV Prevention: New!
-HIV Medication Adherence Strategies to Improve Health Outcomes and Reduce the Risk of HIV Infection.
+Coming 2014: EVERY DOSE EVERY DAY e-Learning Toolkit - HIV Medication Adherence Strategies to Improve Health Outcomes and Reduce the Risk of HIV Transmission

-Growing evidence indicates that a consistently suppressed viral load reduces infectiousness and lowers the risk of transmission to others, promoting antiretroviral therapy (ART) as an essential weapon in the fight against HIV.
-In April 2011, eight individual and group-level evidence-based interventions to support HIV medication adherence were reviewed and identified as “good-evidence” by the Centers for Disease Control and Prevention (CDC) Prevention Research Synthesis Project.
-Five of the eight medication adherence interventions were selected to be translated into e-learning trainings for clinical and non-clinical HIV providers who serve persons living with HIV (PLWH).
-The adherence strategies listed below in (Table 1) showed efficacy in improving either medication adherence and/or viral load among ART naïve and ART experienced patients.
+Adherence to anti-retroviral therapy (ART) is critical to the success of HIV treatment and treatment as prevention.
+However, the benefits of ART can be realized only by those individuals who are tested, diagnosed, timely linked to medical care, and start and adhere to ART to achieve viral suppression.
+In April 2011, eight individual and group-level evidence-based interventions to support HIV medication adherence were reviewed and identified as “good-evidence” by the Centers for Disease Control & Prevention (CDC) Prevention Research Synthesis Project.
+The Capacity Building Branch selected four of the eight medication adherence interventions to be translated into an e-learning training toolkit for clinical and non-clinical HIV providers who serve persons living with HIV (PLWH).
+A fifth intervention, Pager messaging, was selected to be updated to a mobile application.
+These adherence interventions showed efficacy in improving either medication adherence and/or viral load among either ART naïve or ART experienced patients.

-The selected medication adherence strategies can be delivered by a variety of HIV providers (e.g., medical providers, case managers, social workers, health educators, counselors, and/or peers).
-The following table provides provider types and settings best suited for each medication adherence strategy.
+The 4 adherence strategies can be delivered by a variety of HIV providers, including medical providers, licensed social workers, HIV case managers, health educators and/or peers.
+The following table provides examples of provider types and settings best suited for each strategy.

 View Table 2.